-From 1996 to 1997, Ms. Razzaghi was selected to serve on detail as a Senior Policy Analyst in the White House Office of Science and Technology Policy (OSTP).
-There she coordinated the activities of the National Science and Technology Council (NSTC).
-This Cabinet-level Council is the principal means within the executive branch to coordinate science and technology policy across the diverse entities that make up the Federal research and development enterprise.
-Chaired by the President, the membership of the NSTC is made up of the Vice President, the Director of the Office of Science and Technology Policy, Cabinet Secretaries and Agency Heads with significant science and technology responsibilities, and other White House officials.
-Ms. Razzaghi also worked with the President’s Council of Advisors on Science and Technology (PCAST), an advisory group of the nation’s leading scientists and engineers who directly advise the President and the Executive Office of the President.
+From 1996 to 1997, Ms. Razzaghi was selected to serve on detail as a Senior Policy Analyst in the White House Office of Science and Technology Policy.
+She coordinated the activities of the National Science and Technology Council which is the principal means within the executive branch to coordinate science and technology policy that comprise the Federal research and development enterprise.
+Chaired by the President, the membership of the Council is made up of the Vice President, the Director of the Office of Science and Technology Policy, Cabinet Secretaries and Agency Heads with significant science and technology responsibilities, and other White House officials.
+Ms. Razzaghi also worked with the President’s Council of Advisors on Science and Technology, an advisory group of the nation’s leading scientists and engineers who directly advise the President and the Executive Office of the President.